bhisaac/5eFP/5eFP-SRD.md

 While	you	are	wearing	armor,	you	gain	a	+1	bonus	to	AC.

 #### Dueling
-~~When	you	are	wielding	a	melee	weapon	in	one	hand and	no	other	weapons,	you	gain	a	+2	bonus	to	damage	rolls	with	that	weapon.~~

 When	you	are	wielding	a	melee	weapon	in	one	hand and	no	other	weapons,	you	gain	a	+1	bonus	to	damage	dealt	with	that	weapon.

 #### Great Weapon Fighting
-~~When	you	roll	a	1	or	2	on	a	damage	die	for	an	attack	you	make	with	a	melee	weapon	that	you	are	wielding	with	two	hands,	you	can	reroll	the	die and	must	use	the	new	roll,	even	if	the	new	roll	is	a	1	or	a	2.
-The	weapon	must	have	the	two-handed	or versatile	property	for	you	to	gain	this benefit.~~
+Whenever you attack and miss with a melee weapon you are wielding with two hands, you may reroll the attack and must use the new roll.

-Whenever you attack and miss with a melee weapon you are wielding with two hands, you may reroll the attack.
 The	weapon	must	have	the	two-handed	or versatile	property	for	you	to	gain	this benefit.

 #### Protection
 When	a	creature	you	can	see	attacks	a	target	other	than	you	that	is	within	1 square	of	you,	you	can	use	your	reaction	to	impose	disadvantage	on	the attack roll.
 You	must	be	wielding	a	shield.

-#### Two-Weapon Fighting (needs playtesting)
+#### Two-Weapon Defense
-~~When	you	engage	in	two-weapon	fighting,	you	can add	your	ability score	to	the	damage	of	the	second	attack.~~

-When you engage in two weapon fighting and successfully hit a creature with your secondary attack, you may deal 1 point of damage to another creature within 1 square of you.
-This bonus damage type is the same as the secondary attack.
+While you have a weapon equipped in both hands, you gain a +1 bonus to AC.

 ### Second Wind
 You	have	a	limited	well	of	stamina	that	you	can	draw	on	to	protect	yourself	from	harm.
-On	your	turn,	you	can	use	a	bonus	action	to return up to	~~1d10~~	1 +	your	fighter	level wounds back to the wound deck.
-Once	you	use	this	feature, you	must	finish	a	short	~~or long~~ rest	before	you	can use	it	again.
+On	your	turn,	you	can	use	a	bonus	action	to heal 1 +	your fighter	level wounds.
+Once	you	use	this	feature, you	must	finish	a	short or long rest	before	you	can use	it	again.

-# Monk
+## Monk
 ## Class Features
 As	a	monk,	you	gain	the	following	class	features.